getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/ember.md

 sidebar_order: 50
 ---
 <!-- WIZARD -->
-To use Sentry with your Ember application, you will need to use `@sentry/browser` (Sentry’s browser JavaScript SDK).
+To use Sentry with your Ember application, you will need to use Sentry’s browser JavaScript SDK: `@sentry/browser`.

 On its own, `@sentry/browser` will report any uncaught exceptions triggered from your application.
 In order to use ESM imports without any additional configuration, you can use `ember-auto-import` by installing it with `ember install ember-auto-import`.